This post may contain affiliate links. Please read the disclosure policy to learn more.

 Add the dry ingredients and mix on low speed until just combined.

-Transfer bowl to the refrigerator to chill, at least 30 minutes.
+Cover bowl with clingfilm/plastic wrap and transfer to the refrigerator to chill, at least 30 minutes.

 With a 1 1/2-inch cookie scoop, scoop the mixture onto prepared tray, allowing 2 inches of space between the scoops.